Link Search Menu Expand Document

 HouseCurve can connect to the audio system wirelessly using AirPlay or Bluetooth.
 Tap AirPlay at the top right of the screen to see a list of wireless outputs.

-Note - Connections established using the iOS Control Center or Apple Music are not recognized by HouseCurve (this is an iOS limitation related to long form audio and recording).
+Connections established using the iOS Control Center or Apple Music are not recognized by HouseCurve (Apps that play and record are not permitted to use the buffered AirPlay v2 used by music apps).

 Some implementations of AirPlay and Bluetooth struggle with short segments of audio and will not work with HouseCurve.
 This can be compounded by long playback delay/buffering, for example, running a convolution engine (FIR filters).

-If you encounter problems with wireless connections, try a wired connection or externally played sweeps.
+If you encounter problems with wireless connections, try a wired connection or external stimulus.

 Wired